mm9942/crypt_guard/README.md

 ### Current Release

-The present version, **1.1.0**, emphasizes detailed cryptographic operations, catering to users who require a deep dive into cryptographic functionalities.
+The present version, **1.1.x**, emphasizes detailed cryptographic operations, catering to users who require a deep dive into cryptographic functionalities.
 This version is ideal for those who prefer an elaborate approach to cryptography and don't want to use async code, async capabilites will on a later updated reimplemented (but this time as a feature).
 For those who prefer an rather easy syntax, please use the last version: v1.0.3, until the next update is released.

 ### Future Release

-A forthcoming update will introduce a more streamlined and user-friendly interface.
+A forthcoming update will introduce a more streamlined and user-friendly interface that does not require such detailed usage of the included structs.
 This version aims to simplify cryptographic operations, making the library more accessible to a broader audience.
+It is also planned to contain support for other key sizes of Kyber besides Kyber1024.
+The structs are planned to be used from then on in the background, allowing the logging of information about an encryption — not the keys or data themselves, but the algorithms used in relation to the datetime at which it was used.
+This enables later review to confirm the algorithm and key size in the decryption of the data.
 Stay tuned for its release!

 ## Important Considerations